omni-us/jsonargparse/README.rst

 - Recursive adding of arguments from base classes only considers the presence of :code:`*args` and :code:`**kwargs`.
 It does not check the code to identify if :code:`super().__init__` is called or with which arguments.

+Since keyword arguments with unsupported types are ignored, during development it might be desired to know which arguments are ignored and the specific reason.
+This can be done by initializing :class:`.ArgumentParser` with :code:`logger={'level': 'DEBUG'}`.
+For more details about logging go to section :ref:`logging`.

 For all features described above to work, two optional packages are required:
 `jsonschema <https://pypi.org/project/jsonschema/>`__ to support validation of